-Data Center Environment and Operational Reliability
+Data Center Environment

 Our IBX data center power systems, designed and managed by some of the world’s foremost experts on power management engineering, include built-in redundancy, full Uninterruptible Power Supply (UPS) systems with N+1 redundancy levels or greater, and backup generator systems in the event of a local utility failure.
 Equinix teams also work with customers to configure data center installations to accommodate specific high-power requirements.